chinmayic/ODIM/docs/README.md

 **Usage information**

-Perform HTTP POST on the mentioned URI with a request body specifying either one of the following:
+Perform HTTP POST on the mentioned URI with a request body specifying a connection method to use for adding the BMC.
-- Plugin Id inside an OEM block.
-- A connection method to use for adding the BMC.
 To know about connection methods, see [Connection methods](#connection-methods).

 A Redfish task will be created and you will receive a link to the [task monitor](#viewing-a-task-monitor) associated with it.